roscopeco/anos/docs/MemoryMap.md

 _Maybe_ I'd check we actually have >16MiB first, but are there even any x86_64s that have less RAM than that? 🤷

+This is essentially what we currently do for RISV-V, so it should be no real hardship to replicate that for x86_65 (especially now we have direct virtual mapping instead of recursive).